Prenomen (Ancient Egypt): Title

 The nswt-bjtj title is recorded from the time of the First Dynasty.
 It is conventionally paraphrased as "Dual King" or "King of Upper and Lower Egypt", but its literal interpretation would be "[He of] sedge [and] bee".
 The t hieroglyph (X1) is archaically read as tj, so that in Old Egyptian the transliteration of the title would be nsw.tj-bj.tj.

 The spelling sw.t.n in the Old Kingdom was initially interpreted as representing swtn or stn (now deprecated).
 Kurt Sethe later proposed the interpretation of n-swtj as "belonging to the Sut-plant".

 The prepositional n is omitted in the spelling sw.tj.
 The term nswt is used in reference to the king, but not as a title placed before a royal name.
 A rare variant form spells nswt as nzw.

 In the Amarna Period, an Akkadian cuneiform transliteration of the title is recorded, as in-si-bi-ya, representing a Late Egyptian pronunciation of approximately [ɪnsəˈβiːjaʔ].
 Schenkel (1986) cites a reconstruction of an older Egyptian form, based on the cuneiform, as *jinsiw-bījVt, where V is an unknown vowel.
 This would seem to cast doubt on the widespread reading of n(j)-sw.t bj.tj, because a t in this position is preserved in Coptic, and would not have been omitted in cuneiform.
 Schenkel and Peust (2007) have also questioned the derivation of nswt from swt "sedge", considering the swt-graph to be a borrowed sound rather than the emblem of Upper Egypt.
 In this case, nsw(t)-bjt(j) would simply be a combination of two words meaning "king".

 Kahl (2008) attempts a symbolological interpretation of the "sedge" and the "bee" as representing Upper and Lower Egypt, respectively.
 According to Kahl, the "seal of the sprouting reed", reveals a "rather maternal and protecting function" of the king, and the "seal of the defensive bee" represents "a rather power and strength seeking character".

 The earliest instances of the use of bjt date back to the time period corresponding to queen Merneith's possible rule, between the reigns of Djet and Den in the mid First Dynasty.

 Honey was used in Ancient Egypt as food, medicine, table offering in temples and shrines and as an important trade ware.

 Additionally, the bee sign might have had the meaning of "wealth, affluence".
-This might explain as to why the bjtj crest is used when describing offices that were responsible for economic duties such as the Khetemty-bity for "seal bearer of the bjtj-king".
+This might explain why the bjtj crest is used when describing offices that were responsible for economic duties such as the Khetemty-bity for "seal bearer of the bjtj-king".

 A military interpretation, depicting the bee in reference to its sting, has also been proposed.

 The strongest evidence supporting this conclusion comes from the pyramid texts of king Unas and Teti of the late Fifth and early Sixth Dynasty.
 In these texts, the goddess Nut is described as a "swarm of bees, encircling and devouring the king's enemy".